marcusburghardt/ansible-role-openscap/files/STARTGUIDE.md

 Now you can follow the project and wait for feedbacks.

 ## Update a patch
-It is really common, regardless the level of experience, that we have some improvements to do in the "first version" of our patch.
-Because that the review process in OpenSource projects is so important.
+It is really common, regardless the level of experience, that we have some improvements to do in the "first version" of our patches.
+Because of that the review process in OpenSource projects is so important.
 Not to judge codes, but to continually improve together.

-So, if you need to update your patch, continue working in your branch and when finished it is necessary to update your PR.
+So, if you need to update your patch, continue working in your branch and to update your PR.

-Usually, if it is a small change, just amend your last commit and that is it:
+Usually, if it is a small change, like a typo, just amend your last commit and that is it:
 ```bash
 git add ...
 git commit --amend
 git push --force
 ```
+In most of the cases, the changes are significant and `--amend` is not recommended.
+In these cases, proceed with a new commit, as previously described in **Send a Pull Request**

 This will automatically update your PR in the Upstream project.